 As a college student, textbooks form one of the largest percentages of expenses (excluding tuition and housing).
-This leads to the very confusion question of when does it make sense to buy and when does it make sense to rent?
-Let’s examine the economics of buying vs renting a textbook by first analyzing the unique problem in the textbooks market, touching upon the failure of ebooks and breaking down a real life example of a popular economics textbook.
+When does it make sense to buy and when does it make sense to rent?
+Let’s examine the economics of buying vs. renting a textbook by first analyzing the unique problem in the textbooks market, touching upon the failure of ebooks and breaking down a real-life example of a popular economics textbook.

 Textbooks are Expensive

 Textbooks pose a unique economics problem.
-In a traditional market, you have a buyer and seller where their interaction leads to market equilibrium, price and quantity.
+In a traditional market, you have a buyer and seller where their interaction leads to market equilibrium, price, and quantity.
 However, in the textbook market, you have a professor selecting the textbook.
-Since the professor is not actually making the purchase herself, she is not directly affected by the cost of the book.
-This gives publishers a free reign in setting prices as the end buyer of the book is someone who doesn’t have any other option and is forced to buy at the publisher’s price.
+Since the professor is not making the purchase herself, she is not directly affected by the cost of the book.
+This student-professor relationship gives publishers free rein in setting prices as the end buyer of the book is someone who doesn’t have any other option and is forced to buy at the publisher’s price.

 The Failure of eBooks

 With the rise of ebooks and ebook readers, there are even more ways to acquire a class textbook.
 While the marginal cost of producing an additional physical copy of a book is expensive, people expected ebooks to reduce the cost of books.
 Despite these predictions, ebook prices are generally only a bit lower than a physical book.
 This is despite the marginal cost of selling an extra book running at cents, essentially just enough to cover the server cost.
 Where are the $10-25 textbooks?

 Let’s take a look at an example of a very popular introductory economics book by Professor Gregory Mankiw, Principles of Economics 6th Edition.
 For book rentals, we will use a four-month time period because a semester generally lasts around four months.
 I am also comparing prices on Amazon.com and mostly from sellers with the Prime shipping option (since it eliminates shipping costs from our calculations).